pryan1068/kismet2cot/README.md

 The PyTAK library (See https://github.com/snstac/pytak) has the CoT side solved, so it was used for sending out CoT.
 PyTAK also leverages Python's ayncio feature to ensure network data inputs don't get dropped. kismet2cot followed their same architecture to keep things simple and consistent.

-kismet has a python-kismet-rest library (See https://github.com/kismetwireless/python-kismet-rest) which handles all the REST API communication, however it does not appear to handle realtime updates.
+kismet has a python-kismet-rest library (See https://github.com/kismetwireless/python-kismet-rest) which handles all the REST API communication, however it does not appear to handle realtime updates, so it was built from scratch.

-Additional Receiver and Sender plugins were provided for stdio to allow piping inputs and outputs if so desired.
-Out of the box kismet2cot will subscribe to kismet (WiFi and Bluetooth) devices, and output them to multicast CoT.

-k2c.py defines which Receiver (kismet, pytak or stdin) and which Sender (PyTAK or stdout) to use.

-config.ini is a PyTAK config file that defines where CoT goes (unicast to TAKServer or multicast to all local End User Devices).
+config.ini also defines where CoT goes (unicast to TAKServer or multicast to all local End User Devices).
+Modify accordingly.